fragonib/ddd-testing-kata/app/README.md

 # Design decisions

-## Focus on
-- Design patterns
-- SOLID
-- Testing

 ## Technologies used
 - Gradle (for building project)
 - Kotlin (for production code)
 - Groovy (for testing with Spock)

+## Focused on
+- Design patterns
+- SOLID
+- Testing

 ## Run